aldryn/aldryn-docs/docs/introduction/concepts.rst

 staticfiles.
 All Aldryn sites are based upon a Boilerplate - even if it happens to be the absolutely minimal one possible, with no customisation.

-A site's Boilerplate can be updated; when the updated version of the Boilerplate is deployed for that site, the site will reflect the changes have been made.
+A Boilerplate can be updated; when the updated version of the Boilerplate is deployed for a site that uses it, the site will reflect the changes have been made.

 A site's Boilerplate is *essential* to it.
 It's not merely an attribute of the site; it's what defines it.